smaffer/vgax/README.md

 The vertical synchronization signal is generated on pin 9.
 Gammon's version use the pin 10 but i prefer to keep pins 10 11 12 13 free for common SPI usage.

+On Arduino MEGA PORTD is substituted to PORTA, vertical sync is pin 11 and horizontal pin is 9.

 ## Interrupt